syntithenai/docker-cmfive/2pisoftware_continuous_integration.md

 After installing the registry on the server and adding a user as described below.
 - login to the registry `docker login code.2pisoftware.com:5000`
 - Upload a (modified to remove auth key) version of the newly created auth config file to AWS S3.
-- Create an IAM security role named 2pi_docker_registry with S3 RO access and an inline policy to enable getObject on the uploaded file.
+- Create an IAM security role named 2pi_docker_registry with S3 RO access and an inline policy to enable getObject on the uploaded file (arn:aws:s3::::codeserver/config.json).
 - Use the security role in combination with the eb create command  `eb create -ip 2pi_docker_registry` in developing deployment scripts.
 - See [Use Private Docker Repositories with AWS Elastic Beanstalk](https://www.youtube.com/watch?v=pLw6MLqwmew)